Hili Archaelogical Site Al Ain, UAE

 You can find a full selection of hotel & VRBO options for Al Ain here:

-When is it best to visit Al Ain
+When is it best to visit Al Ain?

 In the winter, Al Ain can experience quite heavy fog, which plays havoc on the highways to Al Ain from Dubai and Abu Dhabi.
 It normally burns off before lunchtime, leaving you with glorious sunny winter afternoons and perfect sunsets from Jebel Hafeet.